robertokbr/To-DO/README.md

 ## To implement

 -   [ ] CSS document for application formatting.
--   [ ] local time to set the To-Do's alarm.
+-   [ ] local time to implement a To-Do's alarm.
 -   [ ] Pop-up notification.